Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks

 \section{Introduction}

-In recent years, the rapid development of various technologies, such as 5G/6G, Industry 4.0, and Internet-of-Things (IoT), has enabled numerous applications to become an integral part in many aspects of our daily lives.
+\IEEEPARstart{I}{n} recent years, the rapid development of various technologies, such as 5G/6G, Industry 4.0, and Internet-of-Things (IoT), has enabled numerous applications to become an integral part in many aspects of our daily lives.
 However, such ever-fast growth has also led to an unprecedented massive amount of data and the proliferation of interconnected devices, e.g., sensors, smart cars, and cameras, which raises serious security and privacy concerns.
 Particularly, the increasing number of emerging applications has also brought forth many new types of cyberattacks.
-For example, the number of novel (zero-day) cyberattacks has increased by 60\% from 2018 to 2019~\cite{purplesec_2021}.
-Besides the dire consequences in economic, e.g., ransomware alone cost more than \$5 billion globally in 2017~\cite{ransom_2017}, cyberattacks pose serious threats to other areas with highly sensitive information such as healthcare and public security.
-Since we do not know how new types of cyberattacks will perpetrate, it is crucial to detect potential attacks to promptly employ the mitigation and prevention methods.
-Therefore, cyberattack detection methods play a key role in the development and application of current and future technologies.
+For example, the number of new (zero-day) cyberattacks has increased by 60\% from 2018 to 2019~\cite{purplesec_2021}.
+Besides the dire consequences to the economic, e.g., ransomware alone cost more than \$5 billion globally in 2017~\cite{ransom_2017}, cyberattacks pose serious threats to other areas with highly sensitive information such as healthcare and public security.
+As a result, cyberattack detection methods play a key role in detecting and promptly preventing consequences of cyberattacks in future IoT networks.